TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

 To keep the error subsystem consistently powered, it will use the power subsystem to connect to Vdd and GND.
 The requirements of the TS472 need 2.2 V to 5.5 V at 1.8 mA, meaning the expected range of power will be 3.96 mW - 9.9 mW.
 It also has a shutdown mode, bringing the current draw to 1 µA.
 Connections can be made with soldered wire or a breadboard.

 ### Input
-The system will receive a single input from the omnidirectional electret microphone and amplify it with a variable gain of 0-40 dB in 10 db increments.
+The system will receive a single input from the omnidirectional electret microphone and amplify it with a variable gain of 0-40 dB in 10 dB increments.
 According to the manufacturers of the CMC-2742PBJ-A electret microphone can operate within 100 Hz to 20 KHz and typically works with a 2 V bias voltage, which matches the bias voltage of the TS472.